Abandoning GAFYD

 Preliminary sandboxfs support in Bazel

 During the summer of last year, I hosted an intern who implemented sandboxfs: a FUSE-based file system that exposes an arbitrary view of the host’s file system under the mount point.
 At the end of his internship, we had a functional sandboxfs implementation and some draft patches for integration in Bazel.
 The goal of sandboxfs in the context of Bazel is to improve the performance of builds when action sandboxing is enabled.
+The way in which we try to do so is by replacing the costly process of setting up the file system for each action using symlinks with a file system that does so “instantaneously”.

 Continue reading (about 2 minutes)